Language-Agnostic Modeling of Source Reliability on Wikipedia: Data and Methods

 \subsubsection{Data Download}

 For the first two topics, we use the articles listed by the corresponding topic-based WikiProjects.
 For the latter three, we use the topics identified using the Wikipedia Objective Revision Evaluation Service (ORES) machine learning system~\cite{halfaker2020ores}.
+We use this method rather than later approaches~\cite{johnson2021language}, since it is the one employed in \citet{Baigutanova_2023}, which inspires our comparison among topics.
 To keep the sizes of datasets comparable and manageable, we sample the articles identified by ORES to be in Biology and History topics by 10\% (each), and in the Media topic by 2\%.
 These two approaches allow us to find articles in the English Wikipedia for each of the five topics, resulting in a total of \num{84027} articles.
 To find the versions of these articles in other languages, we use the MediaWiki~API, which results in another \num{335809} of articles in all of the 326 languages.
 We collect the articles and their complete edit history using the MediaWiki~API in between December 2023 and February 2024.